Building Health Capacity to Safeguard Communities from Extreme Heat

 Due to climate change, extreme heat events are becoming more frequent and intense across Canada, posing significant challenges to public health and well-being.
 In response, Canadian provinces, territories, and local health authorities/units are working to adapt to and mitigate the impacts of rising temperatures through comprehensive planning, infrastructure investments, and community engagement.
 These efforts will be essential for not only protecting people in Canada from the health impacts of extreme heat but also creating safer, more resilient, and sustainable communities for generations to come.

 Since 2008, Health Canada’s Extreme Heat Program has been aimed at addressing the health risks associated with extreme heat.
 Through the development of research, guidance, and tools, Health Canada has collaborated with partners across the country to enhance heat preparedness and response.
 A notable achievement is the widespread adoption of Heat Alert and Response Systems (HARS), which have expanded considerably.
-In 2008, HARS only covered a limited number of health authorities, however by 2024, they covered 80% of all Canadian health authorities.
+In 2008, HARS only covered a limited number of health authorities.
+However, by 2023, they covered 79% of all Canadian health authorities.

 Box 2.
 What are Heat Alert and Response Systems?